-You probably will encounter difficulties in navigating around the MetaTrader interface at first, as it is designed for those who mainly use price charts as analysis tools.
+For starters, you probably will encounter minor difficulties in navigating around the MetaTrader interface at first, as it is designed for those who mainly use price charts as analysis tools.

-They also have a research section which offers tutorial videos, news, trade ideas, an economic calendar, etc to constantly provide you with updated data and news to help you better strategize and execute your plans.
+They also have a research section which offers tutorial videos, news, trade ideas, an economic calendar, etc. to constantly provide you with updated data and news to help you better strategize and execute your plans.

 How to trade crude oil CFDs using XM

-1. Volume of your order.
+- Volume of your order.

-2. For market execution orders: Select if you’ll buy (by market) or sell (by market).
+- For market execution orders: Select if you’ll buy (by market) or sell (by market).

-3. For pending orders: Place the value that you would want for your trade to be triggered.
+- For pending orders: Place the value that you would want for your trade to be triggered.
 Then select which type of execution it will be: will it be a buy limit or a sell limit?
 Then also set the order’s expiration.

-4. Place your stop loss order.
+- Place your stop loss order.

-5. Place your take profit order.
+- Place your take profit order.

 Interested to Trade Crude Oil?